supermerger/signal-notes/posts/journaling.md

 title: journaling
 date: 2025-06-23
 layout: layouts/post.njk
 tags: meta
 ---

 ### the beginning
 I remember why I started journaling every day.
 I wanted to sift through my thoughts and see if any were worth recording.
 I wanted to write a regular newsletter.
+I wanted to start [actually writing](actually%20writing.md).

 I had a lot of things running around my head, and having a recording practice was helping me to resolve issues.
 I feel that my head is more calm now.